Hartaj-Singh-Dev/Hartaj-Singh-Dev/README.md

   ---

    ## About Me
-  >So as you already know my name (Hartaj Singh) , I am MERN with next.js Developer , building Projects , Working on Open source Projects and exploring Web3
+  >So as you already know my name (Hartaj Singh) , I am MERN with next.js Developer , building Projects , Exploring Open source Projects

 ---
 ### Languages: